African American living history interpreters.

 contact J.O.K. (called jock) Walsh at the Caroline County Historical

 society in Denton, Maryland.
-The society has restored a known slave
+The society has restored a known

 cabin, and have recently purchased another for restoration.
-They are
+They

 as authentic as they come for slave era, Upper South, construction.